Living off campus

 When living off campus we strongly recommend that you choose properties advertised on the Keele University Studentpad website.
 All properties advertised are owned by reputable, accredited landlords.
 We cannot vouch for any landlords or properties not listed on Studentpad.

 Living off campus for the first time can sometimes feel daunting, so we have put together the above guide to give you some helpful hints and tips.
-The guide is also available in booklet form from the Student Accommodation Office in Barnes Y block.
 In the middle of the booklet you will find useful checklists that will help you when looking for off campus accommodation.

 If you are looking for somewhere to live off campus, Keele has a list of properties that are accredited to make sure that they meet a list of minimum standards.
 These include: